Yoast/wordpress-seo/readme.txt

 == Screenshots ==

 1. The Yoast SEO plugin general meta box.
 You'll see this on edit post pages, for posts, pages and custom post types.
-2. The fully configurable XML sitemap for Yoast SEO.
+2. Example of the SEO analysis functionality.
-3. Easily import SEO data from other SEO plugins like All In One SEO pack, HeadSpace2 SEO and wpSEO.de.
+3. Example of the readability analysis functionality.
-4. Example of the SEO analysis functionality.
+4. Overview of site-wide SEO problems and possible improvements.
-5. Example of the readability analysis functionality.
+5. Control over which features you want to use.
-6. The advanced section of the Yoast SEO meta box.
+6. Easily import SEO data from other SEO plugins like All In One SEO pack, HeadSpace2 SEO and wpSEO.de.

 == Changelog ==